MoPE: Mixture of Prompt Experts for Parameter-Efficient and Scalable Multimodal Fusion: Experiments

 \textbf{Metrics.} The metric on SNLI-VE, UPMC Food-101 is accuracy (\%), MM-IMDB is F1-Macro and F1-Micro, and on MuSTARD is precision (\%).
 Mean Intersection over Union (mIoU) is the metric for RefCOCO and RefCOCO+.

-\textbf{Architecture Details.} In main experiment, we use pretrained Swin-B~\cite{liu2021swin} as the image encoder, pretrained Bert-base~\cite{devlin2018bert} as the text encoder, and pretrained Wav2Vec2~\cite{baevski2020wav2vec} as the audio encoder.
-For video encoding, we follow PromptFuse~\cite{liang2022modular} to use a ViT~\cite{dosovitskiy2020image} for extracting image features from $n=8$ sampled frames, the averaged feature is used to represent the whole video.
+\textbf{Architecture Details.} In main experiment, we use publicly-available pre-trained Swin-B~\cite{liu2021swin} as the image encoder \reva{with an input resolution of $224\times224$, except for RES task, where the resolution is $384\times384$}.
+We use pre-trained Bert-base-uncased~\cite{devlin2019bert} as the text encoder, and pre-trained Wav2Vec2~\cite{baevski2020wav2vec} as the audio encoder.
+For video encoding, we follow PromptFuse~\cite{liang2022modular} to use a pre-trained ViT~\cite{dosovitskiy2020image} for extracting image features from $n=8$ evenly sampled frames, the temporally-averaged global feature is used to represent the whole video.

-Image is used as main modality unless otherwise specified.
-Following the experiment setup in~\cite{jia2022visual,li2023efficient, liang2022modular}, we finetune dataset-specific head.
-Linear head is used for all classification tasks, and we use a standard UperNet~\cite{xiao2018unified} head for segmentation task.
+Image is treated as the main modality unless otherwise specified.
+Following the experiment setup in~\cite{jia2022visual,li2023efficient, liang2022modular}, we finetune dataset-specific heads.
+Specifically, linear classification heads are used for all classification tasks, and we use a standard UperNet~\cite{xiao2018unified} head for segmentation tasks.
 We implement the mapper as a two-layer MLP with GeLU nonlinearity.
-Regarding the prompt, we set $l=6$ and use $k=16$ experts by default, which strike a balance between performance and parameter size.
+Regarding the prompt, we set $l=6$ and use $k=4$ experts by default, which strikes a balance between performance and parameter size.
 The prompts are applied to all layers of the main modality encoder.
 Vanilla prompt tuning~\cite{li2021prefix} with $l^\prime = 4$ is used to tune the $\mathcal{E}_\mathbb{Y}$.
-Further implementation details could be found in the Supplementary Material.
+Further implementation details can be found in the Appendix~\ref{sec: more_detail}.

-\textbf{Training Details.} All models are trained for 20 epoch, using the AdamW~\cite{loshchilov2017decoupled} optimizer with a learning rate of $4\times10^{-4}$ for main modality and $5 \times 10^{-4}$ for complementary modality.
-All models are trained with a RTX-4090 GPU.
+\textbf{Training Details.} All models are trained for a maximum of 10 epochs with early stopping, using the AdamW~\cite{loshchilov2017decoupled} optimizer with a learning rate of $4\times10^{-4}$ for the main modality and $5 \times 10^{-4}$ for the complementary modality.
+All models are trained with a single RTX-4090 GPU. \reva{The convergence takes approximately 0.6 hr, 5 hrs, 2.5 hrs, 0.3 hr, and 7 hrs on MM-IMDB, SNLI-VE, UPMC Food-101, MUStARD, and RefCOCO(+), respectively.}